 Download the Allied Health brochure.

-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, and Grand Rapids Community College.
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, Grand Rapids Community College, Mid Michigan College, and Washtenaw Community College.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Tour the classrooms